 1. Cheating on an examination or in the preparation of academic work.
 Cheating may include:

-h.
-Plagiarizing: To plagiarize is to “pass off ideas or words of another’s as one’s own created production without crediting the source; to present as new and original an idea or product derived from an existing source.”
+- Plagiarizing: To plagiarize is to “pass off ideas or words of another as one’s own created production without crediting the source; to present as new and original an idea or product derived from an existing source.”
 (Webster)

-i.
-Any forgery, alteration, or misuse of academic documents, forms or records.
+- Any forgery, alteration, or misuse of academic documents, forms, or records.

 A student who is found guilty of an act of academic dishonesty may be subject to one or more of the following sanctions:

-- The student may be required to perform additional academic work/project not required of other students in the course;
+1. The student may be required to perform additional academic work/projects not required of other students in the course;

-- The student may be required to withdraw from the course with a grade of “W” or “F”.
+3. The student may be required to withdraw from the course or receive a failing grade;

 A. Initiation of Action.
 When a faculty member believes that a student has committed academic dishonesty, the faculty member shall summon the student to a conference (e.g. in person, zoom, etc.), which constitutes an administrative review under the Code.

 B. Faculty Disposition.
 If, after presenting the student with evidence of academic dishonesty and allowing the student an opportunity to respond, the faculty member determines, based on all evidence available to them that an act of academic dishonesty did occur, and with approval from the respective Chair, he or she shall advise the student of the determination and the sanction(s) to be imposed under section 6.08 of the Code.
 The Chair shall report the decision, in writing, to the Dean and the Office of Student Development within five (5) business days.
-If the student involved is a current student athlete, the Office of Student Development will notify the Athletic Department.
 The student shall indicate either written acceptance or non-acceptance of the sanction imposed by the faculty member.